- Introduction to the Cardiac Catheterization Procedure

 Preparing for a Cardiac Cath

-Your doctor will ask you about your health history—especially about your heart) and your family’s health history, such as does heart disease run in your family.
+Your doctor will ask you about your health history—especially about your heart—and your family’s health history, such as does heart disease run in your family.
 Tell your doctor and nurses about any allergies you have, such as latex, food or medicine or if you have an xray before and were allergic to the dye.
 You will have blood tests and an EKG; a chest xray may also be needed.

 Getting Ready At Home

-- Do not drink or eat anything for at least six hours before the test to reduce chances of
+- Do not drink or eat anything for at least six hours before the test to reduce chances of nausea or vomiting during the test

 - Continue taking your medicines (with only a little water) unless your doctor tells you to stop.
 If you take nitroglycerin, NTG, take it with you to the hospital in case you have angina.